pbougue/tartare/documentation/tartare.md

 (1) Be carefull with `password`.
 For security reasons, `password` field will not be available when reading data for the `Coverage`.
 Only specify the `password` key when setting or modifying the `password` value.

 ### Actions on Coverages
 Coverages can be created, read, updated or deleted.
-The `Data Source`s, `Process`es and `Environment`s are created, read, updated or deleted by modifying the `Coverage`.
+The `Data Source`s, `Process`es and `Environment`s are created, read, updated or deleted by accessing or modifying the `Coverage`.
-At the moment, deleting a coverage doesn't delete its `Data Source`s, `Process`es or `Environment`s.
+Deleting a coverage deletes its `Data Source`s (with its `Data Set`s and corresponding files), `Process`es, `Environment`s and `Publication Plateform`s.

 **CoverageExport**
 Be carefull, a `CoverageExport` action doesn't execute any `ContributorExport` beforehand.